Skip to main content

 • Providing summaries and tables upon request to the public, health planners, local health departments, and others.

 • Investigating reports of unusual "clusters" of birth defects.
 Looking at Registry data helps determine the actual extent and nature of the cluster accurately and efficiently.
-Each year, BDES handles more than a dozen cluster investigations.
+See our Birth Defect Clusters page for additional information.

 • Identifying families of children with specific birth defects who may be invited to participate in research studies.